Auditioning at Footlite

 About the Show:

 Murder Ballad, a new musical by Julia Jordan and Juliana Nash, centers around Sara, a young New Yorker who is torn between her dangerous ex-boyfriend and her reliable husband.
 Led by a sexy bartender who serves as the show’s narrator, Murder Ballad documents the details of the torrid affair with vibrant pop-rock tunes.
 When Sara breaks up with Tom, a gritty bartender, she runs into the arms of Michael, a quiet poetry student at NYU.
 But after the couple gets married and has a daughter, Sara longs for her old, dangerous life and begins secretly seeing Tom at his bar downtown.
 As Sara’s passionate relationship with Tom intensifies, she begins to miss her old life with her husband and young child—but by then, it may be too late.
-With a title like Murder Ballad, someone is bound to die!
+With a title like Murder Ballad, you know that someone is bound to die!

 The storyteller providing all the transitions between the various scenes and occasionally speaking for the characters themselves.
 Philosophical, poetic, and a little opinionated.